mosaba7i/42-core/push_swap/README.md

-#1) This project has been created as part of the 42 curriculum by malsabah
+ *This project has been created as part of the 42 curriculum by malsabah*
 ---

 #push_swap

-#2) Description
+## Description

 `push_swap` is a sorting algorithm project from 42 curriculum The goal is to sort a list of integers using two stacks a and b and a limited